SETS-VN/MVP/Propositions/README.md

 ## Requirements for the user:
 1. User signs-up/ logs-in as a person, using email/phone number/ social accounts like FB, Youtube, Telegram, Twitter, Tiktok, Instagram
 2. User can play social games to attain green targets/ scores in the reward system.
 Here they can voicechat or send pics/ clips about environment issue or their lifestyle
+3. An AI virtual assistant will actively crawl for user's info in social networks and give lifestyle recommendation to user .
-3. User can use Carbon calculator w/ different inputs to know how much carbon is needed
+4. User uses Carbon calculator w/ different inputs to know how much their carbon footprint is, and their options (offset, buy, donate, sell green products)
-4. User can see different packages/ credits/ quota/ green bond offers and the advertisements.
+5. User sees different packages/ credits/ quota/ green bond offers and the advertisements.
-5. Advertisers can display their banner/ image/ video/ social links
+6. Advertisers can display their banner/ image/ video/ social links
-6. User verify the ID card to enable payment/ green points/ bonus/ coin airdrop
+7. User verifies the ID card to enable payment/ green points/ bonus/ coin airdrop
-7. User deposits money into SETS' E-wallet through Momo/ banks
+8. User deposits money into SETS' E-wallet through Momo/ banks
-8. User can sell their own carbon credits through trade
+9. User can sell their own carbon credits through trade
-9. User can buy other's carbon credit through trade
+10. User can buy other's carbon credit through trade
-10. User can file claim for disputes
+11. User can file claim for disputes
-11. All user transactions should be detailed in a history page
+12. All user transactions should be detailed in a history page

 ## Details for each implementation